- Live tracking

 |CP||Distance||Fastest Runner||Cut-off time from start|

-*This cut-off is a pace guide and there may some leeway at CP1
+*This cut-off is a pace guide and there will be a small degree of flexibility at CP1 and CP2 (+5mins maximum)

 There will be no flexibility on these cut-off times.
 If you enter the checkpoint, or are still at the checkpoint when the cut-off time is implemented, you will not be allowed to proceed.
 Note that the cut-offs have been calculated based upon previous finishing times, and take into account distance, elevation and other environmental factors.